slu-openGIS/STL_DEMOGRAPHY_NhoodPop/README.md

 ## Sources

-* Underlying decennial census data for 1940-2000 were obtained from [Social Explorer](http://socialexplorer.com)
-* Underlying census tract geometry for 1940-2000 were obtained from the [IPUMS](https://www.ipums.org) [National Historical Geographic Information System (NHGIS)](https://www.nhgis.org).
+* Underlying census tract geometry and census data for 1940-1980 were obtained from the [IPUMS](https://www.ipums.org) [National Historical Geographic Information System (NHGIS)](https://www.nhgis.org).
-* Underlying decennial census data for 2010 and ACS data 5-year estimates for periods ending in 2011 through 2017 were obtained from the Census Bureau via API (using the `tidycensus` package for `R`)
+* Underlying decennial census data for 1990-2010 and ACS data 5-year estimates for periods ending in 2011 through 2017 were obtained from the Census Bureau via API (using the `tidycensus` package for `R`)
-* Underlying census tract geometry for 2010 were obtained from the Census Bureau via API (using the `tidycensus` package for `R`)
+* Underlying census tract geometry for 1990-2010 were obtained from the Census Bureau via API (using the `tidycensus` package for `R`); all 2011 through 2017 ACS data use the 2010 tract boundaries
 * Neighborhood geometry were obtained from the [City of St. Louis](https://www.stlouis-mo.gov/data/boundaries/ward-neighborhood-boundaries.cfm)

 ## Methods